MrDemonWolf/files-mrdemonwolf-me/docs/docs/README.md

 ---
 home: true
 heroImage: https://v1.vuepress.vuejs.org/hero.png
 tagline: Simple yet advanced uploader.
-Allows users to upload files,images, and text with moderation tools for admins.
-Can be used for friends and family or just for you.
-Built with integration, like ShareX but more uploaders will be officially supported.
-actionText: Quick Start →
+Built-in tools for content moderation tools for admins, and with integration in mind.
 actionLink: /guide/
 features:
-- title: Feature 1 Title
+  - title: Simple
-  details: Feature 1 Description
+    details: With configuration generator for supported platfroms it's easy to get right and going.
-- title: Feature 2 Title
+  - title: Moderation
-  details: Feature 2 Description
+    details: Built-in tools for both suspending and banning users.
+Plus removal of offending content.
-- title: Feature 3 Title
+  - title: Build for integration
-  details: Feature 3 Description
+    details: fully feature rich api for integration of 3rd party clients.
 footer: Made by Nathan Henniges with ❤️
 ---